 - The Director responds that, obviously, it's a "major instrument of social stability."

 - In fact, the Director can hope for little more than that: someday, they can bokanovskify indefinitely; that way, all the Epsilons will be copies of each other, all the Deltas the same, etc.

 - Science has made other advances.
 In nature, as we know, it takes about thirty years for a person to mature.
 Luckily, there's "Podsnap's technique," which brings that number down to about two years.

-- We find out that London is not the only place where this crazy stuff is going down; in Singapore and Mombasa, their bokanovskification is even more impressive (17,000 clones from one egg).
+- We find out that London is not the only place where this crazy stuff is going down; in Singapore and Mombasa, their bokanovskification is even more impressive (seventeen-thousand clones from one egg).

-- Everything is mechanical; the bottles slide along on a conveyor belt, and machines routinely line them and drop the morulae inside.
-Next, there are labelers to…label the bottles.
+- Everything is mechanical; the bottles slide along on a conveyor belt and machines routinely line them up and drop the morulae inside.
+Next, there are labelers to… label the bottles.
 They write down stuff like the date of fertilization and heredity.

 - The labeled bottles then slide onward into the Social Predestination Room, where the Predestinators make calculations based on those labels.

 - The Director next leads his students into the Embryo Store, kept at tropical heat and exposed only to red light.